 NewsFlash Europe (NFE) is an electronic newsletter by the International Association for Hydro-Environment Engineering and Research (IAHR).
-Published every two months and distributed free of charge to those interested in hydro-environmental engineering, sustainability and research, NewsFlash Europe provides information on IAHR activities and communities in Europe.
+Published every three months and distributed free of charge to those interested in hydro-environmental engineering, sustainability and research, NewsFlash Europe provides information on IAHR activities and communities in Europe.

 Ian Guymer, University of Sheffield, United Kingdom